The National Disability Insurance Scheme is rolling out now and will be available across all of New South Wales by 30 June 2018.

 Before you sign up for the NDIS, you should start thinking about the types of supports that would be best for you.
 You can start with this handy checklist.

-You can also use our postcode finder to find out when the NDIS is available in your area.
+You can also use our postcode finder on our home page to find out when the NDIS is available in your area.

 More information on what supports are available under the scheme can be found on the national NDIS website.